Mikhail Frunze: Russian Civil War

-In December 1921, Frunze visited Ankara, during Turkish War of Independence, as an ambassador of the Ukrainian SSR, and established Turkish–Soviet relations.
-Mustafa Kemal Atatürk valued him as an ally and a friend, to the extent that he placed a statue of Frunze as a part of the Republic Monument at the Taksim Square, in Istanbul.
+In December 1921, Frunze visited Ankara, during the Turkish War of Independence, as an ambassador of the Ukrainian SSR, and established Turkish–Soviet relations.
+A statue of Frunze is a part of the Republic Monument at the Taksim Square, in Istanbul.

 In 1921, Frunze was elected to the Central Committee of the Russian Bolshevik Party.
 On 2 June 1924 he became candidate member of the Politburo and in January 1925, became the Chairman of the Revolutionary Military Council.

 Frunze's support of Grigory Zinoviev was enough to attract the unwelcome attention of Joseph Stalin, one of Zinoviev's chief opponents.
 They had previously been on good terms, as Stalin had displayed respect towards his fellow "old guard" revolutionary and former prisoner.